(Minutes subject to council approval)

 CITY OF NEZPERCE, IDAHO

-MINUTES OF A REGULAR MEETING OF THE NEZPERCE CITY COUNCIL OF THE CITY OF NEZPERCE, IDAHO, HELD ON February 10, 2020.
+MINUTES OF THE REGULAR MEETING OF THE NEZPERCE CITY COUNCIL OF THE CITY OF NEZPERCE, IDAHO, HELD ON August 8, 2022.

 Pledge of Allegiance: The pledge was led by Mayor Bateman.

-MINUTES of the previous meetings of 1/13/20 were approved as emailed upon a motion by Cm.
-Zenner, motion was seconded by Cm.
-Lyons, motion carried.
+MINUTES of the previous meeting of 7/11/22 and 7/25/22 were approved as emailed upon a motion by Cm.
+Zenner was seconded by Cm.
+Jensen, motion carried.

 TREASURER’S REPORT AND MONTHLY BILLS:

 All bills and payroll disbursements were examined and approved for payment upon a motion by Cm.
 Zenner and seconded by Cm.
-Jensen in the total of $88,896.80 check numbers 15191 through 15241 with check number 15209 being voided.
-Receipts since the last meeting were shown as $132,658.62.
-Checks and stub approvals were signed appropriately by all parties as well as the Payment Approval Report for February.
+Jensen in the total of $80,713.04 check numbers 16535 through 16580.
+Receipts since the last meeting were shown as $141,867.05.
+Checks and stub approvals were signed appropriately by all parties as well all signed the Claim Approval Report for August.

 BUSINESS TO BE CONDUCTED